cooscoos/air_qual/README.md

 The traffic data that we have is 1-hourly aggregated data.

-We'll read in the air quality data, and then downsample so that it is also 1-hourly average (non-overlapping window).
+To match this, we'll read in the air quality data, and then downsample it to a 1-hourly average (non-overlapping windows).

 ```python